How to Spring Clean

 - Follow manufacturer’s instructions to clean your oven.
 Remove all stove top burner pans and clean using a cleaner and brush, or replace with new ones.

 - Gently clean your refrigerator condenser coils using a coil brush.
-This will help save energy and remove buildup, extending the life of your refrigerator.
+This will help save energy and remove dust buildup, extending the life of your refrigerator.

 Check your air filters regularly.
 Dirty air filters make your heating and cooling systems work harder, which uses more energy and increases your utility bills.

 - In general, replace your filters quarterly or every 2 months if you have pets.
 If a member of your household has allergies, change them more often or as needed.